-Avocado and Egg Purée
+Avocado and Egg Puree

-This creamy Avocado and Egg Purée is a nutrient-rich treat that’s a great baby food puree for babies when starting solids.
+This creamy Avocado and Egg Puree is a nourishing treat that’s a great baby food puree when starting solids.
 Packed with healthy fats, fibre, proteins and vitamins, Avocado is a popular first food [1].
 Paired with egg (once it’s been successfully introduced to baby with no allergic reaction), this recipe is a great first baby food option for breakfast, lunch or dinner.
-Eggs are a terrific source [2] of protein, and nutrients that support cell growth, brain growth and vision.
-Spoon feed this delicious purée or spread it onto toast fingers for Baby Led Weaning (BLW) and self-feeding.
-Baby is sure to love this nutritious delight!
+Spoon feed this yummy puree or spread it onto toast fingers for Baby Led Weaning (BLW) and self-feeding.

-You will too!
+Baby is sure to love this satisfying puree, and I bet you will too!
 Why not share this meal with baby?
 Season your portion to taste.
 I love having this on toast 😊.
 This recipe can be halved, to one boiled egg with half an avocado.
 Baby LJ was a great little eater, and so at 6 to 8 months this was the perfect single serving size for him.
 No leftovers for me!

-Ingredients in Avocado and Egg Purée
+Ingredients in Avocado and Egg Puree

 Just a few simple ingredients are needed to make this baby puree recipe: